Learn-Write-Repeat/DSA/dsa-cp-1/Big-O-Notation/Big-O-Notation-How.md

 ### Common Time Complexities
 ```
-▶️  **O(1)**  The running time of a constant-time algorithm does not depend on the input size.
+▶️  <strong> O(1) </strong>  The running time of a constant-time algorithm does not depend on the input size.
 A typical
 constant-time algorithm is a direct formula that calculates the answer.

 ▶️  **O(logn)** A logarithmic algorithm often halves the input size at each step.
 The running time of such